 As much success as we’ve had trading earnings… I’ve found something even better going forward.

-I developed a whole new kind of …
+I developed a whole new kind of method to profit overnight… around a whole new kind of catalyst.

 One that takes the special trade I developed on earnings reports to a whole new level.

+Because it uses these brand-new zero-day options…

+Along with my “delta neutral” strategy to “Win Both Ways”…

 It’s designed to be the most consistent, effective and powerful trade I’ve found in my career.

 It’s based around the ultimate catalyst:

+All thanks to 100% certain events… once a month catalysts mandated by the U.S. Government

 How US Government Reports Can Be Your Way to Target Overnight Payouts